Cosmo-Tech/CosmoTech-Acceleration-Library/README.md

 In project root directory you'll find 4 main directories:

-* CosmoTech_Acceleration_Library: containing all Cosmo Tech libraries to accelerate interaction with Cosmo Tech solutions
+* cosmotech.acceleration_library: containing all Cosmo Tech libraries to accelerate interaction with Cosmo Tech solutions
 * data: a bunch of csv files on which samples are based
 * samples: a bunch of python scripts to demonstrate how to use the library
 * doc: for schema or specific documentation